 Two-time Emmy winner Neuwirth won Tony Awards for her performances in Sweet Charity and Chicago.
 A longtime member of The Players, she married her husband, director and writer Chris Calkins, at the club's landmark Gramercy Park mansion in 2009.
 Neuwirth is also an honorary Ziegfield Girl and vice-chair of The Actors Fund, where she founded a program called The Dancers’ Resource, aimed at relieving the particular emotional and physical challenges faced by dancers.

-PHOTO ARCHIVE: Celebrating Bebe Neuwirth
+Celebrating Bebe Neuwirth on the Stage

 The ceremony is a members-only event.
 The cost per person is $95.
 Members can make reservations online here.